ufoym/imbalanced-dataset-sampler/README.md

 ## Usage

-Simply pass an `ImbalancedDatasetSampler` for the parameter `sampler` when constructing the training data loader.
+Simply pass an `ImbalancedDatasetSampler` for the parameter `sampler` when constructing `DataLoader`.
 For example:

 ```python